kristikorsberg/PUI2016/HW2_kk3374/README.md

 information output.
 I didn't see that in the assignment directions, so I modified my get_bus_info.py file to include IO commands.
 I used Mohit Sharma's UCSL IO directions to ensure all of my commands were accurate and pushed the updated .py file to github.
+Assisted Laura Gladson with f.open() and other commands associated with creating a script that will write a file with the third argv[3] command.
+*I think that some of my script about opening files, and calling files by specific names may be a part of Laura Gladson, Alex Kalinin, Nonie Mathur, and Santiago Castillo's Assignment 2... so if our scripts are similar, that is why.

 In order to complete Assignment 3, I used Mohit Sharma's Pandas tutorial, and some this online references to appropriately write Pandas code: